Mindwerks/wildmidi/README.md

 WildMIDI is a simple software midi player which has a core softsynth library that can be used in other applications.

-The WildMIDI library uses Gravis Ultrasound patch files to convert MIDI files into audio which is then passed back to the calling application.
+The WildMIDI library converts MIDI files into audio which is then passed back to the calling application.
+Instruments can come from Gravis Ultrasound patch files, SoundFont2 (SF2) files, GENMIDI (OP2) FM banks, or the built-in OPL3 FM synthesizer.
 The library API is designed so that it is easy to include WildMIDI into applications that wish to include MIDI file playback.

 Version: 0.5.0
 Licenses: GPLv3+ and LGPLv3